 - If you don’t have some kind of goals then it is difficult to know if you have achieved success.

 - If it is important to you that others recognize your success, then you need that success to be in line with their vision of success.
 The opposite applies too, if you don’t care what others think then your success goals are somewhat simplified.

 - No level of success comes without effort.

 - I try to achieve goals (success) in my professional life, with my health, with my relationships and in non-work activities.
 If I am “successful” in my career aspirations but it costs me my health then I don’t value that “success” very highly.

 - If I am healthy, have strong relationships, achieve my personal goals AND have career success then THAT is how I would define success.

-- To achieve MY type of success I need to know what “healthy” looks like; what relationships are important to me and what a strong relationship looks like; what those personal goals are, and what “career success” looks like.
+- To achieve MY type of success I need to know what success looks like … what “healthy” looks like; what relationships are important to me and what a strong relationship looks like; what those personal goals are, and what “career success” looks like.

 - Very often your views on success move, as you achieve more.
 That is a good thing!